onsip/SIP.js/BUILDING.md

+#NOT YET UPDATED
+This all needs to be updated post-fork.
+At the time of forking (18 December 2016), the SIP.js BUILDING.md included the following (verbatim):

 ## What you need to build SIP.js

 You just need to have [Node.js](http://nodejs.org/) and [Git](http://git-scm.com/).
 Optionally you also need [PhantomJS](http://phantomjs.org/) if you want to run test units.